Ergomagnetosphere, Ejection Disc, Magnetopause in M87. I Global Flow of Mass, Angular Momentum, Energy and Current: Introduction

 The jet is seen down to a projected radius $\sim60$ and is limb-brightened and steadily collimated on these scales \citep{hada2016}.
 The receding, counter-jet has an inclination estimated to be $\sim163^\circ$ to the line of sight \citep{walker18} and we also adopt this value for specificity.
 The jet is not observed directly in the EHT image, but the ring of emission could be associated with the initiation of the jet sheath.

-In this paper, we interpret the M87 jets as being jets powered by black hole spin rather than the release of gravitational energy by conservative accretion through a thick ion-supported torus \citep{eht19a}.
+In this paper, we interpret the M87 jets as being powered by black hole spin \citep[][and references therein]{eht19a} rather than the release of gravitational energy by conservative accretion through a thick ion-supported torus \citep[e.g.][]{narayan95} or a thin disc \citep[e.g.][]{blandford76,lovelace76,fendt01}.
 We argue that the black hole not only powers the jet but also transfers sufficient power to the disc to drive away most of the gas that is supplied in the vicinity of the Bondi radius as a MHD wind which, in turn, collimates the jets.
 The polarity of the wind magnetic field, equivalently the sense of the current flow, is supposedly constant for an inflow time around the Bondi radius.
 The standard accretion disc is replaced by an infall at large radius and an ejection disc at small radius.
+The boundary between the outflow from the ejection disc and the infall is the magnetopause.

-In this interpretation, EHT is observing an ergomagnetosphere (an active magnetosphere that allows the transport of angular momentum from the hole to the disc) extending from the horizon to a cylindrical transition radius $\varpi_{\rm em}\sim5$.
+In this interpretation, EHT is observing an ergomagnetosphere (an active magnetosphere that allows the transport of angular momentum from the hole to the disc) extending from the horizon to a transition radius $\varpi_{\rm em}\sim5$.
 This is also where the changeover from a force-free description to an MHD description occurs.